gc-da11yn/gc-da11yn.github.io/src/pages/en/information-and-communications-technology-ict-accessibility-requirements.md

 			<td>
 				<p><strong>9.4.1.1 Parsing</strong></p>
 				<p>Where ICT is a web page, it shall satisfy <a href="http://www.w3.org/TR/WCAG21/#parsing">WCAG 2.1 Success Criterion 4.1.1 Parsing</a>.</p>
-				<p><strong>WCAG 2.1 Success Criterion 4.1.1 Parsing</strong></p>
-				<p><a href="http://www.w3.org/WAI/WCAG21/Understanding/parsing.html">Understanding Parsing</a></p>
-				<p><a href="http://www.w3.org/WAI/WCAG21/quickref/#parsing">How to Meet Parsing</a></p>
-				<p>(Level A)</p>
-				<p>In content implemented using markup languages, elements have complete start and end tags, elements are nested according to their specifications, elements do not contain duplicate attributes, and any IDs are unique, except where the specifications allow these features.</p>
-				<p>Note: Start and end tags that are missing a critical character in their formation, such as a closing angle bracket or a mismatched attribute value quotation mark are not complete.</p>
 			</td>
 			<td>
 				<p><strong>C.9.4.1.1 Parsing</strong></p>